dinusv/paperqml/README.md

 PaperQml adds vector graphics scripting to qml.

-[papergrapherqml](https://github.com/dinusv/papergrapherqml) is a vector editing application based on paperqml.
+It's also used as the main library for a vector editing application at [https://github.com/dinusv/papergrapherqml](https://github.com/dinusv/papergrapherqml).

 ## Installation